OCTOBER 13, 2021

 (Audi)

 The all-new 2022 Audi A3 has started arriving in Audi dealerships across the country.
 The new A3 features a redefined interior, delivering a driver-oriented environment with an available 12.3” Audi virtual cockpit.
 Additionally, the A3 now has an available head-up display and top-view camera system.
 It also features Audi’s MMI® touch display infotainment (with a standard 10.1” screen), and a host of standard and available technologies "to make it as immersive as it is intuitive," according to Audi PR minions.
 The new A3 is powered by a 2.0-liter TFSI engine with 201HP and 221 lb-ft of torque.
 The hotter S3's more powerful TFSI engine has 306HP and 295 lb-ft of torque.
-The A3 40 TFSI quattro delivers an EPA-estimated 28 mpg city/36 mpg highway/31 mpg combined, a 24% improvement in combined efficiency compared with the previous quattro model
+The A3 40 TFSI quattro delivers an EPA-estimated 28 mpg city/36 mpg highway/31 mpg combined, a 24% improvement in combined efficiency compared with the previous quattro model.

 (Lexus images)

+Editor-in-Chief's Note: Run for your lives!
+It's the all-new 2022 LX600, complete with its "more cowbell" front end.
 The multifaceted LX brings "unparalleled capability, luxury and human-centered technology to the Lexus range," according to Lexus PR minions.
 There's more, of course, because this is the Big Daddy Lexus with everything imaginable.
 The stuff?
 An all-new platform with an all-new 3.5-liter Twin-Turbocharged V6 with 409HP and 479 lb-ft of torque, coupled to a Direct Shift 10-speed Automatic gearbox.
 The Lexus Interface has dual high-definition touchscreens and an available 25-speaker Mark Levinson Surround Sound system, plus, as you can imagine, much, much more.
 The LX range is expanded to five grades: Standard, Premium, Luxury, and first-ever F SPORT and Ultra Luxury.
 For some consumers, this new Lexus SUV will be the answer to their prayers.
 For us, we've reached "peak" grille and we're begging for this trend to stop.
 Please. -PMD

 (GM)